CoreyCBurton/Hands-On-Hacking-Book-Notes/Chapter 4.md

   * Warning: Using this module behind a filtering proxy may cause false negatives as some of these sites may be blocked.
 ```
-* This is a profile collector

-* you can call the profiles using the command ``show profiles`` but it will be blank.
-Use the command below to add
+- you can call the profiles using the command ``show profiles``.
+  - It will be blank because we havent added anyone to search.
+  - Use the command below to add a user
 ```
 db insert profiles <UserName>~~~~
 ```
-* after that using command ``show profiles`` it returns
+- after that using command use``show profiles``
+  - It shows the interface of what is returned below to search
 ```
 +---------------------------------------------------------------------+
   | rowid | username | resource | url | category | notes |    module    |